 Around 2003 – the first simplification of my system

 I had enough of not getting the sound that I wanted.
-I had tried many, many components with the N804’s but the sound was never completely to my satisfaction.
+I had tried many, many components with the N804’s but the sound was never entirely to my satisfaction.

 I tried al the following components: Rega Planet and Jupiter CD players and cursa preamp (very very smooth), Meridian 506-24, Sony 707ES with Swoboda modification, van Medevoort PA230, Mark Levinson ML29, Jeff Rowland Consonance, Model 1 and 10, Musical Fidelity X-A100R, Musical Fidelity XAS100, X-Ray and A3CR and many, many more.